 For those interested in generating passive income through e-books, you need to focus on marketing and promotion.

 Many authors upload their books in hopes that sales will come to them automatically.
-You might get a few, but it won’t pay your mortgage.
+You might get a few, but they won’t pay your mortgage.

-Instead, create social media accounts to promote your material, and consider investing into advertisements like Facebook Ads.
+Instead, create social media accounts to promote your material, and consider investing in advertisements like Facebook Ads.

 You have to spend money to make money, as they say.

 E-books are a great way to build an email list.

 You can offer them for free in return for a newsletter subscription.

 Businesses can then build relationships with these subscribers, continually offer value like blog posts, and promote their products to them.

 Email marketing remains one of the most effective channels, as well.